 The company currently has over 7,000 servers in more than 90 countries around the world.
 The official website features information about the servers that are currently active and how many customers are using them, which prevents overcrowding and slow connections.

-CyberGhost encrypts online traffic via AES-256 cipher and supports OpenVPN, PPTP, and L2TP/IPSec connection protocols.
-It maintains a strict zero-logging policy when it comes to activity logs and offers an auto killswitch and protection against potential DNS leaks.
+CyberGhost encrypts online traffic via AES-256 cipher and supports OpenVPN, IKEv2, PPTP, and L2TP/IPSec connection protocols.
+It maintains a strict zero-logging policy when it comes to activity logs and offers an auto killswitch as well as protection against potential DNS leaks.